- Future Students

 Educational Specialist in School Psychology Respecialization (EdS) (Online)

-Coursework, practicum, internship, and portfolio expectations are aligned with state and national training standards.
+Coursework, practicum, internship, and portfolio expectations are aligned with state and national training standards set forth by the National Association of School Psychologists.
 Specific areas of training include student and program evaluation (measurement principles); development of academic and social-behavioral intervention plans (e.g., instructional and behavioral analysis, consultation and home-school collaboration); and research (methods and statistics).
 The program adopts a preventive focus by training candidates to assess and intervene at the individual, school-wide and at-risk group level.
 Knowledge and skills are developed through integrated coursework, field experiences and internship.

 Frequently Asked Questions